sylikc/jpegview/README.md

 ## MSI Installer

-For those who prefer to have JPEGView installed for All Users, a 32-bit/64-bit installer will be available to download starting with v1.0.40.
-I don't own a code signing certificate yet, so the MSI release is not signed.
+For those who prefer to have JPEGView installed for All Users, a 32-bit/64-bit installer is available to download starting with v1.0.40.
+(Unfortunately, I don't own a code signing certificate yet, so the MSI release is not signed.
+Please verify checksums!)

 ### WinGet